cesar-ilharco/acl-2020/_pages/calls/papers.md

 in the review process.
 We reserve the right to reject papers on ethical grounds, where the authors are judged to have operated counter to the code of ethics, or have inadequately addressed legitimate ethical concerns with their work.</p>
-<h2>Paper Submission and Templates</h2>
+## Paper Submission and Templates
-<p align="justify">Submission is electronic, using the Softconf START conference management system.
+Submission is electronic, using the Softconf START conference management system.
 The submission site will be announced shortly.
-Both long and short papers must follow the </p>
-[ACL Author Guidelines](https://www.aclweb.org/adminwiki/index.php?title=ACL_Author_Guidelines).
+Both long and short papers must follow the [ACL Author Guidelines](https://www.aclweb.org/adminwiki/index.php?title=ACL_Author_Guidelines).
 <p align="justify">Paper submissions must use the official ACL-IJCNLP 2021 style templates.
 Style sheets (Latex, Word) will be available soon. </p>